Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Introduction

 \section{Introduction}

-Business Process Management (BPM) is applied by organizations to run their operations in an effective and efficient manner.
-It is a management paradigm positioning business processes, which consist of a set of connected activities carried out to reach a certain business goal~\cite{DBLP:books/sp/Weske19}, in the center of its efforts to facilitate excellence in the execution of business processes and their continuous improvement.
-For a successful execution of business processes, organizations need a rich set of resources, such as human resources, machines, vehicles, materials etc.~\cite{huang2011reinforcement,cabanillas2016process}.
-Often resources are valuable assets, frequently costly and limited~\cite{arias2018human}, such that the success and loss of a business process is closely intertwined with the efficient use of resources.
-The challenge thereby is that resources are not only involved/required in one single process case of a single business process, but in several cases of several different business processes, which may run concurrently~\cite{zhao2016entropy}.
-Consider the case of a physician who has to diagnose and treat all kind of different patients during the day.
-The physician is not only involved in the treatment processes but also in the reimbursement processes of a hospital, in which patients or their health insurers get invoiced.
+Business Process Management (BPM) is applied by organizations to run their operations effectively and efficiently.
+It is a management paradigm that positions business processes, which consist of a set of connected activities carried out to reach a specific business goal~\citep{DBLP:books/sp/Weske19}, in the center of its efforts to facilitate operational excellence and continuous improvement~\citep{dumas2018fundamentals}.
+For the successful execution of business processes, organizations need a rich set of internal resources, such as human resources, machines, vehicles, materials etc.~\citep{huang2011reinforcement,cabanillas2016process}.
+Often, resources are valuable assets, frequently costly and limited~\citep{arias2018human}. \fabian{Thus, } the success of a business process is closely intertwined with the efficient use of resources. \luise{ \emph{Resource allocation} aims at ensuring that each activity of a particular process case (i.e., a task) is executed at the right time and with the right resources~\citep{kumar2002dynamic,cabanillas2016process}.
+A specific characteristic of business processes is that their focus is typically not on a single resource or \luise{activity} but on coordinating \fabian{various} activities to reach a business goal\fabian{:} constraints regarding the order of process activities need to be reflected \fabian{during} allocation~\citep{xu2013incorporating}.}